nushell/nushell.github.io/book/commands/math.md

 * `math min`: Finds the minimum within a list of numbers or tables
 * `math mode`: Finds the most frequent element(s) within a list of numbers or tables
 * `math round`: Applies the round function to a list of numbers
+* `math sqrt`: Applies the square root function to a list of numbers
 * `math stddev`: Finds the standard deviation of a list of numbers or tables
 * `math sum`: Finds the sum of a list of numbers or tables
 * `math product`: Finds the product of a list of numbers or tables